 Renewable Energy Projects can take many forms and are motivated by many factors.
-For some, the ultimate goal is to install a system that will produce all of the electricity that their home or business uses, and thereby reduce their household or business Carbon Footprint.
+For some, the ultimate goal is to install a system that will produce all of the electricity that their home or business uses, and thereby reduce their household or business carbon footprint.
 For others, it is to offset some portion of their electric bill while protecting themselves from future electric rate increases that may alter their retirement plans.
+For businesses, this usually requires the company to switch energy providers once every two years to keep their rates down.
 Renewable Energy Projects represent a significant initial investment.
 Understanding what has motivated you to investigate Renewable Energy will make a difference when you decide if the investment is “worth it” for your household or business.

 Asking what your renewable energy system will cost is like asking “what does a car cost”.
 First you need to determine your requirements.
 How big, how fancy, what kind of options, how powerful, how long do you want it to last.
 You can buy a sub-compact KIA for under $9000, or you can buy a Bentley for $200,000.

 All Solar PV systems are made up of two basic components: the panel and the inverter.
 There are many choices for both of these, and here at West Seattle Natural Energy we only use the highest quality products with the best warranties and customer service.

 In plain terms, the panel collects the energy and the inverter turns it into useable power for your home.
 Our main panel offering is Solar World out of Oregon, though we have other panel options available to us depending on your specific circumstances and site needs.